RalfAlbert/auto-title-to-link/readme.md

 If you want to install the plugin manually:

-1. Download "Auto Insert Title To Link" from the GitHub or WordPress repository
+1. Download "Auto Title To Link" from the GitHub or WordPress repository
 2. Unpack the archive.
 If you downloaded the plugin from a GitHub repository, remove "-master" from the foldername
 3. Upload the unpacked archive folder to your plugins folder.
 4. Activate the plugin.